 Although the power of the internet is a wonderful thing, nothing says trust more than word-of-mouth - a personal recommendation.
 Gather reviews from clients and use testimonials on your website.
 Good design incorporates these seamlessly without the need to throw them down your users throats - intersperse your website with glowing reviews that fit in context.

 You might also want to consider creating case studies to showcase on your website.
 These will allow you to go into more detail about how you helped your client and are a great opportunity for showcasing statistics and project deliverables.

 Perhaps the quickest fix for trust signals is using client logos - just make sure you have permission!
 See how Airtable splash their big name clients across their home page - who wouldn’t want to try it out if Netflix has!?

 7. Video content

 No matter who your target audience is, they’re lazy.
-You might sell gym subscriptions by the bucket load but when it comes to reading websites, people don’t have time for large amounts of text (unless, perhaps, they’re purposely looking for a blog article).
+You might sell gym subscriptions by the bucket load but when it comes to reading websites, people are downright lazy!
+They just don’t have time for large amounts of text (unless they’re purposely looking for an insightful answer like this article).